Glossary

 In this example the task bar has failed, so that baz cannot run, but bar:fail was not marked as an optional output.

-User intervention is required to fix a stall, e.g. by retriggering incomplete tasks after fixing the problems that caused them to fail.
+User intervention is required to fix a stall, e.g. by retriggering tasks after fixing the problems that caused them to fail.

 standard output